mrilea/WeLoveMovies/README.md

 # WeLoveMovies
 ---
-A RESTful API built using Express, PostSQL, and Knex for browsing movies, theaters, and reviews.
+A RESTful API built using Express, PostgreSQL, and Knex for browsing movies, theaters, and reviews.

 ## API Documentation
 ---